SavFidani/Grocery_Store/README.md

 If one wants to ignore the outlier values to a certain degree, MAE is the choice since it reduces the penalty of the outliers significantly with the removal of the square terms.

 ## Current Accuracy Score
-We chose Liner regression because the current accuracy score is 75% which is way higher than logistic regression.
+We chose Liner regression because the current accuracy score for all datasets is ranging from 72 to 75 percent which is way higher than logistic regression.
 model: LinearRegression()
-MAPE: 25.843888874432857
+As per above screenshots the MAPE for all 5 datasets after removal of outliers was the least for Linear regression ranging from 25 to 28 percent

 ## Dashboard proposal